Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Bootstrapped networks for MDS

-\textbf{Distribution of geodesic distance between two nodes given their positions}\\ \cite{fronczak_average_2004} discuss an analytic solution for the average path length in a random graph, within which they provide a method to find the probability that the geodesic distance of $n_i$ and $n_j$ is exactly $k$. \cite{rastelli_properties_2016} uses the same reasoning and finds explicit expression under Gaussian LPM.
-To summarize this method: \\ First, define $p_{k}(\mathbf{z}_i,\mathbf{z}_j)$ as the probability of at least one walk of length $k$ between $n_i$ and $n_j$.
+\cite{fronczak_average_2004} discuss an analytic solution for the average path length in a random graph, within which they provide a method to find the probability that the geodesic distance between two nodes is exactly $k$. \cite{rastelli_properties_2016} uses the same reasoning and finds an explicit expression under the Gaussian latent position model(Gaussian LPM, GLPM), which is given by:

+where $d$ is the dimensional of the underlying Euclidean space and in this study, we set $d=2$. $\gamma>0$ and is a parameter for the multivariate normal distribution, $\tau \in [0,1]$ and $\phi>0$, where $\tau$ controls the sparsity of the network and $\phi$ relates the probability of having an edge between two nodes with their distances in the latent space.

+To summarize this method: First, define $p_{k}(\mathbf{z}_i,\mathbf{z}_j)$ as the probability of at least one walk of length $k$ between nodes $i$ and $j$, where $\mathbf{z}_i$ and $\mathbf{z}_j$ are their latent positions respectively.
 A walk is called a path only when all the nodes it passes through are distinct, while a walk does not require all its nodes to be distinct.
-In other words, $p_{k}(\mathbf{z}_i,\mathbf{z}_j)$ could also be thought of as the probability that the geodesic distance between these two nodes is not larger than $k$.\\ Then, define $\ell_k(\mathbf{z}_i,\mathbf{z}_j)$ as the probability that the geodesic distance between $n_i$ and $n_j$ is exactly $k$.
+In other words, $p_{k}(\mathbf{z}_i,\mathbf{z}_j)$ could also be thought of as the probability that the geodesic distance between these two nodes is not larger than $k$.
+Then, define $\ell_k(\mathbf{z}_i,\mathbf{z}_j)$ as the probability that the geodesic distance between nodes $i$ and $j$ is exactly $k$.
 Given the definition of $p_{k}(\mathbf{z}_i,\mathbf{z}_j)$, we have: